- Courses Courses

 Learn how to become a certified service dog trainer.
 Research the job duties as well as education and certification requirements, and find out how to start a career as a certified dog trainer.

-Service dog trainers get the double reward of working with animals and helping people.
-They might, however, be bitten or scratched by a frightened or confused dog, though usually dogs that are prone to those reactions would not be trained as service animals.
+Service dog trainers teach canines to assist in tasks that people with disabilities can't perform on their own.
+They teach dogs to respond to voice or contact commands.
+They get the double reward of working with animals and helping people.
+They might, however, be bitten or scratched by a frightened or confused dog, though dogs that are prone to those reactions would not be trained as service animals.

 While not mandatory for this profession, certification for general dog trainers is available.
 Some schools offer formal service dog trainer courses.
 Apprenticeships and volunteering are alternative ways of becoming a service dog trainer.

 |Degree Level||None required|

 |Licensure or Certification||Licensure could be required in some states; voluntary certification available|

 |Key Skills||Good interpersonal and communication skills, know how to use common dog training equipment including clickers, targets and tethers, enjoy working with dogs, patience|